 World Trading Systems (WTO Law) Land law, foundations of tort, public international law.

 Tim's main area of research is international economic law, especially in Africa.
-He also does research in public international law, with a leaning towards international law making.
-He is keen to… read more
+He is currently working on Trade, Investment and Modern Slavery (TrIMS), focusing on how trade and investment… read more

 TIMOTHY MASIKO and MARY FOOTER, 2019.
 Oxford Bibliographies in International Law Oxford University Press.
 Available at: <https://www.oxfordbibliographies.com/view/document/obo-9780199796953/obo-9780199796953-0189.xml>

 I am interested in supervising research in international economic law, especially international trade.
 I am particularly keen on the development and implementation of trade treaties in both the WTO and regional groups.
 I am looking to supervise research on the possible role of international trade law in reducing modern slavery.
 Interdisciplinary and multi-method projects are strongly encouraged.

 Current Research Students